kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 X_raw, y = load_labeled_blocks(limit=limit)
 {% endhighlight %}

-This loads the labels, in the form we are getting it here, we are putting some information from each html element (text, the parent tag and the depth into the html hierarchy.
-Why do we do X\_raw rather than x\_raw?
-It is a convention in Machine Learning that the X axis capitalized in variables name the y is lower case - not that important but you might see it in other source code.
+This loads the labeled data, extracting structural information from each HTML element (such as the element's text content, its parent tag, and its depth in the DOM hierarchy).
+Why do we use X\_raw rather than x\_raw?
+It's a common convention in Machine Learning to use capital X for feature matrices and lowercase y for target variables or labels - not critically important, but you'll see this pattern frequently in ML code.

-Lets quickly look at load\_labeled\_blocks (I've removed some comments and the code to display the progress.
+Lets quickly look at load\_labeled\_blocks (I've removed not only the comments but also the code to display the progress).

 {% highlight python %}
 def load_labeled_blocks(limit=None) -> Tuple[List[Dict[str, Any]], List[str]]: